-Zingtree makes extensive use of variables to store data collected or passed into the tree.
+Zingtree makes extensive use of variables to store data collected or passed into the workflow.

-- Passed into the tree via the URL using Merge Variables.
+- Passed into the workflow via the URL using Merge Variables.

 - Assigned via Data Entry Fields.